gayathiribhuvan/medical-text-simplifier/README.md

 # 🏥 Medical Text Readability Simplifier
 A Natural Language Processing (NLP) project designed to simplify complex medical text into easy-to-understand language using a hybrid rule-based + Transformer approach, along with a readability classification model.
-This project also includes an interactive **Streamlit web application** for real-time simplification and readability analysis.
+This project also includes an interactive Streamlit web application for real time simplification and readability analysis.

 ---

 ## 📌 Project Overview
-Medical literature is often highly technical and difficult for non-medical readers to understand.
+Medical literature is often highly technical and difficult for non medical readers to understand.
 This project addresses the problem by automatically simplifying medical sentences while preserving their meaning and clinical accuracy.

 The system uses:
-- ✅ **Rule-based medical dictionary** for term replacement
+- ✅ Rule-based medical dictionary for term replacement
-- ✅ **T5 Transformer model (t5-small)** for context-aware simplification
+- ✅ T5 Transformer model (t5-small) for context-aware simplification
-- ✅ **Gradient Boosting Classifier** to classify readability (Easy / Medium / Difficult)
+- ✅ Gradient Boosting Classifier to classify readability (Easy / Medium / Difficult)
-- ✅ **Readability metrics** (Flesch Reading Ease, Flesch-Kincaid Grade Level)
+- ✅ Readability metrics (Flesch Reading Ease, Flesch-Kincaid Grade Level)
-- ✅ **Streamlit interface** for interactive usage
+- ✅ Streamlit interface for interactive usage

 ---

 ## 🎯 Objectives
 - Simplify complex medical text while retaining core meaning
-- Use both rule-based and machine learning methods for robust simplification
+- Use both rule based and machine learning methods for robust simplification
 - Classify the readability difficulty of medical text
-- Provide a user-friendly interface for simplification and evaluation
+- Provide a user friendly interface for simplification and evaluation
 - Quantify readability improvement using real metrics

 ---